owlbarn/tutorial/book/nlp/README.md

 Explain what is TFIDF, mention Cambridge Wolfson fellow.
 The corpus we have built in the previous section is used as input to the following function.

+Explain why TFIDF is better than BOW, what is the motivation.
+Give an examble to illustrate.

 ```ocaml
 let build_tfidf corpus =
   (* configure and build the model *)